Inter-Regional Forums on Migration

 Inter-regional Forums on Migration (IRFs) are state-led, informal and non-binding dialogues on migration usually connecting two or more regions.
 IRFs share information and experiences and seek to find common solutions in the area of migration and the migration-development context.
 They thus also offer useful good practices and “lessons learned”.
 IRFs do not have the regular and informal levels of consultation commonly associated with RCPs and may take the form of broad and inclusive forum events that are largely unrestricted in their number of participants.

-The IRFs address various areas of migration management: labour migration, migration and development, irregular migration, migrant’s rights, human trafficking, migrant smuggling, etc.
+The IRFs address various areas of migration management: labor migration, migration and development, irregular migration, migrant's rights, human trafficking, migrant smuggling, etc.